yayahjb/cqrlib/trunk/CQRlib/README_CQRlib.txt

    squares of the components.
 CQRInverse computes the inverse of a non-zero quaternion.

+   The functions CQRGetQuaternionW, CQRGetQuaternionX, CQRGetQuaternionY and CQRGetQuaternionZ extract the 4 components of a quaternion.
+The function CQRGetQuaternionIm extract the imaginary part of a quaternion as a quaternion with w=0.
+The function CQRQGetQuaternion extracts the imaginary part and normalizes it to a unit vector.
+The function CQRGetQuaternionAngle extracts the angle for the polar representation of a quaternion as an exponential (see below).

    In handling rotations, a right-handed system is assumed.
    CQRRotateByQuaternion rotates a vector by a quaternion, w = qvq*.
    CQRAxis2Quaternion forms the quaternion for a rotation around axis v by